smells-fishy/intro-digital-fab/about.md

 #### _Why Fabrication?_

 Looking into the future, I'm interested in the integration of mechanical mimicry of biological systems into medicine and medical engineering.
 I believe that nanomachines can provide huge insights into the advancement of medicine and can eliminate, or at least alleviate, the majority of human suffering due to disease on Earth.

+##### Citations

+Credit goes to W3Schools for their clever implementation of JavaScript to create compressibles.
+Their code was used (with slight modifications) for compressibles on my webpages.
+View the source code at
+<a href="https://www.w3schools.com/howto/howto_js_collapsible.asp" target="_blank">https://www.w3schools.com/howto/howto_js_collapsible.asp</a>
+(Opens in a new window)